For Therapists: Building a Resilient Practice with The Contained Clinician

 Fill the Gaps in Traditional Training:

-Recognising that even the most comprehensive training can't prepare therapists for every eventuality in private practice, The Contained Clinician offers ongoing professional development and resources on crucial areas like ethical private practice management and financial safeguarding.
+Recognising that even the most comprehensive training cannot prepare therapists for every eventuality in private practise, The Contained Clinician offers ongoing professional development and resources on crucial areas like ethical business management and financial safeguarding.

 Why "Contained"?